Language is often our first act of resistance.— DeRay Mckesson

 Kristin is a possibility thinker driven to amplify individual and collective voices to co-create solutions for lasting impact.
 She listens to lead and helps clients disrupt the status quo.

-- Multicultural community engagement with racially, geographically and socially diverse communities, including experience working with all of Oregon’s nine federally recognized sovereign nations
+- Intercultural community engagement with racially, geographically and socially diverse communities, including experience working with all of Oregon’s nine federally recognized sovereign nations

 - Co-creation of communication and strategies for social impact that are rooted in cultural and regional context